Charlie Justice (halfback): After football

 After football, Justice owned an insurance firm.
 He and his wife, Sarah, had a son, Ronnie, and a daughter, Barbara.
 He died in 2003.
 In 1970, the University of North Carolina dedicated a section of its athletic center in his name, calling it the Charlie Justice Hall of Honor.
 Justice Street in Chapel Hill, NC is named after him, as is the Justice Center on the campus of the University of North Carolina at Asheville in his hometown.
 He was also named one of the all time 70 Greatest Redskins.
 In 1999, Sports Illustrated named Justice the 14th Greatest North Carolina Sports Figure.
 The 22 (his jersey number at UNC) yard line hashmarks at Kenan Memorial Stadium are colored blue in his honor.

+The novel Everybody's All-American by Frank Deford had as its protagonist Gavin "The Ghost" Grey, a star running back at UNC who was drafted by the Redskins but saw his pro career dashed by injuries, and thought to be inspired by Justice.
+Deford has denied that Grey was based on any particular college football player (specifically ruling out both Justice and Billy Cannon, another contemporary star halfback, as the film version of the novel shifted the setting to Cannon's alma mater of Louisiana State University) and instead was derived from a composite of former athletes he had met during his career as a journalist.